Skip to main content

 1. <!DOCTYPE html>: Document type declaration.
 It indicates that the document is written in HTML5.

-2. <html>: Indicates the beginning and end of an HTML document.
+2. <html>: Marks the beginning and the end of an HTML document.

 3. <head>: Contains metadata, styles, scripts, and other information about the document.

-4. <title>: Sets the document's title that appears on the browser tab.
+4. <title>: Sets the title of the document displayed on the browser tab.

 Some Key HTML Tags:

-1. Heading Tags : Represent titles and subtitles of the web page.
+1. Heading Tags: Represent the titles or subtitles on a web page.

 Code Example